 Climate change

-Theme leaders: Jura Augustinavicius & Rachel Williamson
+Theme leaders: Rachel Williamson and Jura Augustinavicius

-Projects under this theme will aim to
+Projects under this theme aim to:

-3. Develop appropriate intervention strategies with communities most impacted by climate change.
+3. Develop appropriate intervention strategies with communities most impacted by climate change

 Project group